 School counselors also serve to support transitions.
-School counselors help students make successful transitions from grade level to grade level, set future goals which include selecting college and career pathways, and establish career literacy.
+School counselors help students make successful transitions from grade level to grade level, set future goals, which include selecting college and career pathways, and establish career literacy.
 Career literacy is the basic knowledge and skills that students need to navigate the future work environment.

 Beginning with school counseling programs in the 1980s, Utah school counselors have strived to develop and continuously improve a school counseling model that understands and meets students' needs.
-Vast changes in technology, college expectations, school accountability, the needs of employers, essential workforce skills, personal challenges for students, and expectations of parents, have impacted the services provided to students through Utah College and Career Readiness School Counseling Programs.
+Vast changes in technology, college expectations, school accountability, the needs of employers, essential workforce skills, personal challenges for students, and expectations of parents, have impacted the services provided to students through Utah K-12 Comprehensive School Counseling Programs.

-In 2020, the third edition of the Utah College and Career Readiness School Counseling Program Model was implemented.
-This edition, which was updated in 2018, strongly emphasizes college and career readiness for each student and the counselor's role in helping students realize positive postsecondary outcomes.
-The framework is student-centered, data-driven, counselor-implemented, and systemic in nature so that students complete high school with the social capital necessary to participate fully in a global society.
+In 2024, the Utah College and Career Readiness School Counseling Program was changed to the Utah K-12 Comprehensive School Counseling Program Components.
+These components focus on the school counselor's role in helping students realize positive postsecondary outcomes.
+The framework is student-centered, data-driven, counselor-implemented, and systemic in nature so that students complete the Utah K-12 school system with the tools necessary to participate as a contributor to society.